Venturia oleaginea

-Spilocaea oleaginea is a deuteromycete fungal plant pathogen, the cause of the disease olive peacock spot, also known as olive leaf spot and bird's eye spot.
+Venturia oleaginea is a fungal plant pathogen, the cause of the disease peacock leaf spot, also known as olive peacock spot, olive leaf spot and bird's eye spot.
 This plant disease commonly affects the leaves of olive trees worldwide.
 The disease affects trees throughout the growing season and can cause significant losses in yield.
 The disease causes blemishes on the fruit, delays ripening, and reduces the yield of oil.
 Defoliation and in severe cases, twig death, can occur, and the disease can have long-term health effects on the trees.

 Hosts

 Olive plants are the only known host of the pathogen, which is able to infect all olive cultivars, although different cultivars vary in their susceptibility.
 Young leaves are more likely to develop greater symptoms than intermediate or old leaves.

 Symptoms

 In late spring, dark spots appear on the upper surface of leaf cuticles in the low canopy.
 These spots are lesions produced by the infecting fungus, and later are the site of sporulation.
 Symptoms may also appear on the stem and fruit, but are most common on the leaf surface.
 As the season progresses, the dark spots grow to a size of between 0.1 and 0.5 in in diameter, with the emergence of a yellow halo around each spot.
 Plants may experience defoliation and in severe cases twig death.
 Blooms may also fail, resulting in significant reductions to crop production.

 Cerocospora leaf spot may appear in tandem with the development of peacock spot, as grey or ashy fungus signs, due to conidia on the bottom of leaves.